-China is a growing economy with growing up new-born riches.
+China is a growing economy with growing up newborn riches.
 The new generation of Chinese young art collectors is shaking the art world and changing its face.

 China is a new leading market globally, and as I wrote in the previous article, China’s predominant power is already evident in the art world.
 Despite the coronavirus outbreak, 2020 was not that bad for the arts in China, especially if the art world is living due to pandemic restrictions compared to the general block.

-Still, the impact of COVID-19 was widely felt, especially last March when the Hong Kong Art Basel was canceled, causing a great loss for one of the most important world’s art fairs and Asian contemporary art market.
+Still, the impact of COVID-19 was widely felt, especially last March when the Hong Kong Art Basel was cancelled, causing a great loss for one of the most important world’s art fairs and the Asian contemporary art market.
 The online presence of Chinese collectors and galleries was still very strong.
 Most of the art institutions in China kept working assiduously online.
 When galleries and art institutions opened when the emergency ended in China, many collectors started showing up with the goal to “revenge shop” after a long period of seeing artworks online.

 China has a rapidly growing market

 According to Christie’s Asia Chief, serious money flows in China’s nascent yet rapidly-growing art market.
 In 2019, Christie’s sold a total of $353 million worth of artworks in the Greater China area, including a 1,000year-old ink painting by Song Dynasty Chinese scholar and artist Su Shi that fetched $51 million, a record for Christie’s Asia.
 The auction house disclosed that the scroll was sold to “a Chinese buyer.”

 China accounted for a third of the $63 billion global art market as of 2017, according to The Art Basel and UBS Global Art Market Report 2018.
 And it continues to grow.
 Even during a pandemic, the art market seems to flourish again, and the world is looking for the next Hong Kong Art Basel in May 2021.